kids & teens

 working with families, kids, and teens!

-Kim Hamilton, MAMFT works with children, teens, and their families to learn how to work together as a family to utilize tools within themselves and their system.
-She helps her clients identify coping skills and techniques that have worked in the past and is brimming with new techniques to help manage the issues you or your child are struggling with so you, and they, can move past them, be more present, and plan well for the future.
+Ashley Vaden, LMFT, also formerly with Acute Child Psychiatric Services for Seven Counties (with Keith Williams, LMFT, above!) enjoys working with parents and their children and teens to learn how to work together as a family to utilize tools within themselves and their system.
+She helps his clients identify coping skills and techniques that have worked in the past and is brimming with creative techniques to help manage the issues you or your children are struggling with so you, and they, can move past them, be more present, and plan well for the future.

 Ashley offers a free 10-minute phone consultation to see if she can be helpful to you and your family.
 View her scheduling page HERE!

 She encourages kids to not absorb the feelings of everyone around them.
 Instead, we could focus on paying attention to our own emotions and taking care of ourselves.

 Elizabeth offers a free 10-minute phone consultation to see if she can be helpful to you and your family.
 View her scheduling page HERE!